 I'd seen something online over the last couple of years about Veganuary - adopting a vegan diet for January and I thought this was an ideal opportunity to kick start a healthier lifestyle.
 I don't want to be a vegan long term, but opting to stick to a vegan diet for a month gives me the reason to turn down the biscuits and chocolate and look to healthier options.
 I'm also quite interested to see if removing dairy from my diet has any positive affect - I eat a LOT of dairy usually.

-So, I’m four days in and I thought I would share my top ten tips on starting a plant based diet, based on my experience so far.
+So, I'm four days in and I thought I would share my top tips on how to start being vegan, based on my experience so far.
 You may be wanting to approach the lifestyle permanently or just short term like me but the tips remain the same.